We share some reassurance messages which you might find useful when talking to clients about the impact of market volatility on their investments.

 Here we share some reassurance messages which you may find useful for client conversations.
 It's also an opportunity for you to remind clients about what you're doing to help mitigate the impact of volatility on their portfolios, and demonstrate the value of your advice.

 Market volatility is unnerving and differing opinions on what the future holds only confuses matters more.
 But it's important for your clients to understand that volatility is part and parcel of investing over the long term.
 You know that when it comes to investing "slow and steady wins the race", but this can be a more difficult concept for your clients to accept.

-The chart above shows the major market events between 1985 and December 2018 (as far back as FTSE® All-Share Index data goes), and tracks the growth of a £10,000 investment over that time.
-A lot has happened, and there have definitely been times when many investors have been concerned, such as during the global financial crisis of a decade ago.
-But if that £10,000 had remained invested for the whole period, the growth would have been remarkable - even taking charges into account, which the graph doesn't.
+The chart above shows the major market events between 1985 (as far back as FTSE® All-Share Index* data goes) and February 2020, and tracks the growth of a £10,000 investment over that time.
+A lot has happened, and there have definitely been times when many investors have been concerned, such as during the 2008/09 global financial crisis.
+But if that £10,000 had remained invested for the whole period, the growth would have been remarkable — even taking charges into account, which the chart doesn't.

-But what's really good about looking at all of the years of activity at once is that it really brings things into perspective.
+But what's really good about looking at all the years of activity at once is that it puts things into perspective.
 2016 and 2017 were billed as turbulent years for markets.
-But if you look at the impact of the Brexit referendum and the US election in relation to everything else that's happened in recent history, it seems far less momentous than it would if we looked at the events in isolation.
+But if you look at the impact of the Brexit referendum and the US Presidential election in relation to everything else that's happened in recent history, it seems far less momentous than it would if we looked at those events in isolation.

 You can explain that if they give way to fear and sell their investments, they're likely to be selling after markets have already fallen and, importantly, before they rise again.
 That means they're locking in losses and will potentially have less money than someone who kept their composure, and their money invested.